Updated: 6 days ago

 Let’s get real.

-Why should you even care about your brand’s style?
+Why should anyone even care about their brand’s style?

-Well, did you know, we are exposed to over 5,000 advertisements a day!
+On an average day we are exposed to over 5,000 advertisements.

 Let’s start with a checklist.
 Side note: I love lists... and I love clip boards even more!